73anthonyL/extremism_sentiment_analysis/README.md

 - Calibrated Linear SVM with TF-IDF features
 - Single-Layer Perceptron with TF-IDF features

+In order to improve model accuracy (and other relevant model metrics) we are currently doing testing on different ways to represent texts.

 Additional model families and analysis notebooks are being developed internally.
 Results and paper language should be treated as evolving until the final manuscript is complete.

 ## Research motivation